gscontras/probLang/chapters/10-summary.md

 ##### To what extent should we be interested in formulating / is it feasible to formulate a unified utterance cost function?

 ##### In what ways can interlocutor-specific knowledge be incorporated (hierarchical models)?

+##### Can RSA models make predictions about empirical measure related to online processing of linguistic material?